mnieber/skandha-mobx/README.md

-# facet-mobx
+# facility-mobx

-An extension of mnieber/facet that uses mobx
+An extension of mnieber/facility that uses mobx